cbg-ethz/LolliPop/README.md

   -k, --deconv-config, --dec YAML
                                   Configuration of parameters for kernel
                                   deconvolution  [required]
-  --filters YAML                  List of filters for removing problematic
-                                  mutations from tally
   -l, --loc, --location, --wwtp, --catchment NAME
                                   Name(s) of location/wastewater treatment
-                                  plant/catchment area to process -s, --seed SEED                 Seed the random generator -h, --help                      Show this message and exit.
+                                  plant/catchment area to process -fl, --filters YAML             List of filters for removing problematic mutations from tally -s, --seed SEED                 Seed the random generator -nf, --namefield COLUMN         column to use as 'names' for the entries in tally table.
+By default, if 'pos' and 'base' exist a column 'mutations' will be created and used as name.
+  -h, --help                      Show this message and exit.
 ```